Material-Specific Guide

 Cutting Parameters

-• Feed Rate: Slow, steady feed to avoid excessive heat
+• Feed Rate: Slow, steady feed to avoid excessive heat — heat is what turns Mg machining chips from a curiosity into a fire hazard.

 Important: If water-based coolant must be used, immediately dry the sample thoroughly with ethanol and compressed air after cutting.
 However, ethanol-based or oil-based coolants are strongly preferred.